Iranian leader visits Indonesia to deepen economic ties amid global geopolitical challenges - ExBulletin

 Iranian leader visits Indonesia to deepen economic ties amid global geopolitical challenges

-BOGOR, Indonesia (AP) Iranian President Ebrahim Raisi will meet with his Indonesian counterpart Joko Widodo on Tuesday on a two-day trip aimed at strengthening economic ties between Muslim-majority nations amid heightened global geopolitical tensions.
+BOGOR, Indonesia — Iranian President Ebrahim Raisi will meet his Indonesian counterpart Joko Widodo on Tuesday on a two-day trip aimed at strengthening economic ties between Muslim-majority nations amid heightened global geopolitical tensions.

 The Indonesian Foreign Ministry said Raisi was visiting at the invitation of Widodos as Indonesia aims to accelerate its post-pandemic recovery by increasing exports.